tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    Concealment is the precaution of the thief; if he neglects that prior to his theft, so much more is he obliged to apply to it thereafter.
+    Concealment is the precaution of the thief; if he neglects it beforehand, so much more is he obliged to apply to it thereafter.

     Know then, the great Swindlers of our time.
     The strategies they deploy to delude us give rise to calumny of our history,